gabricarr/FastICA-Information-Theory/README.md

 # ICA-Information-Theory

 ## Project Goal:
-This project aims to reproduce the ICA algorithm presented in the papers:
+This project aims to implement and validate the Fast ICA algorithm based on Negentropy, as described in the papers:
 - *Independent component analysis: An introduction.* by Alaa Tharwat
 - *Blind Source Separation of Underwater Acoustic Signal by Use of Negentropy-based Fast ICA Algorithm.* by Tu Shijie and Chen Hang.

-Validation of the implemented algorithm will be carried out using a dataset crafted using the pyRoom library.
-This dataset will serve as a reliable benchmark for assessing the performance of our ICA algorithm across various scenarios.
+We reproduce the core functionalities of the algorithm and evaluate its performance on a synthetic dataset generated using the pyRoom library.
+This custom dataset provides a controlled environment to assess the effectiveness of the implemented ICA algorithm under different mixing conditions.